Reversible!

 Reversible! (リバーシブル！, Ribāshiburu!) is an otokonoko romance manga series created by Dicca Suemitsu.
-It was originally serialized by Ichijinsha in their magazine Waai! from April 24, 2010 to November 25, 2013, and has since also been collected in three tankōbon volumes.
+It was originally serialized by Ichijinsha in their magazine Waai! from April 24, 2010, to November 25, 2013, and has since also been collected in three tankōbon volumes.
 Together with Sazanami Cherry, it was the first manga published under the Waai!
 Comics imprint.

 The story follows Shuu Kaidou, who has to transfer to an all-male school that requires its students to take turns wearing women's clothing, a rule in place to promote positive relationships between men and women.
 He is confused by this but is helped by the cross-dressing coordination committee member Tsubaki Yaezaki.
 The series was written with themes of male gay romance, change, and male femininity, with a focus on how the characters are affected by dressing like women.
 It was well received, considered to stand out both among the manga published in Waai! and among cross-dressing manga more broadly.

 Premise

 Reversible! is an otokonoko romance manga set in St. Stokesia Academy, a Japanese all-male school which mandates that its students – half of them at a time – take turns wearing women's clothing, alternating every week.
 This rule is in place to encourage positive relationships between men and women despite the all-male environment.
-Shuu Kaidou, a student at another school, is bullied by three women who frame him for a crime, and as a result he has to transfer to St. Stokesia.
-He is both confused by and unhappy with the mandated cross-dressing but gets help from the experienced cross-dresser Tsubaki Yaezaki, a student on the school's cross-dressing coordination committee.
+Shuu Kaidou, a student at another school, is bullied and eventually framed for a crime by three women, and as a result has to transfer to St. Stokesia.
+He is confused by and unhappy with the mandated cross-dressing but gets help from the experienced cross-dresser Tsubaki Yaezaki, a student on the school's cross-dressing coordination committee.
 Tsubaki gradually introduces Shuu to wearing feminine clothing and living as a woman, and he begins to enjoy it.